unifiedfx/DeviceFX.NFC/docs/index.md

 # NFC Code Samples

-For more information on the Cisco 9800 NFC capabilities and how to read/write refer to the [NFC Code Samples](nfc.html) documentation.
+For more information on the Cisco Desk Phone 9800 Series NFC capabilities and how to read/write refer to the [NFC Code Samples](nfc.html) documentation.

 ## Provision to Webex

-This provides a simple way to provision Cisco 9800 series IP Phones to Webex Calling by searching for a user or workspace, scanning the phone NFC tag and then provisioning the phone to Webex via the Webex API.
+This provides a simple way to provision Cisco Desk Phone 9800 Series IP Phones to Webex Calling by searching for a user or workspace, scanning the phone NFC tag and then provisioning the phone to Webex via the Webex API.

 ## Save Onboarding Mode